 Do a deep dive on your target customers and channels to market.
 Consider trialing your product / service to potential customers if this is your first venture into the market.
 Once you have done an analysis of the target market consider whether you need to make any changes to your offering to deliver a solution to your these customers.

 Now more than ever, Enterprise Ireland is focused on supporting clients to diversify into new markets; and our overseas teams will provide increased internationalisation supports to assist you in evaluating new market opportunities.

 Once you’ve done your research and have validated that your product / service is in demand in your target market you will need to look at your Sales & Marketing strategy.

 There are three key components in the Sales & Marketing mix that you need to consider here.

-· Operating in a new market – do you have boots on the ground there or at least a local partner to deal with customers, translations, etc?
+· Operating in a New Market – do you have boots on the ground there or a local partner to deal with customers, translations, etc?

 · Spend time honing your Customer Value Proposition.
 Understanding feedback from your customers on the benefits of your product / service and analysing your competitors thoroughly will help you do this.

 · Is there a pipeline-driven, repeatable Sales Process in place?
 A focus on lead generation and an action orientated plan for each market is key in this process